 Unlike human Virtual Assistants, Grammarly lacks the capacity to communicate with writers to understand their style, goals, and target audience.
 The iterative process of collaboration between writer and editor, refining the document through multiple rounds, is absent in Grammarly's functionality.

 In conclusion, Grammarly, while a valuable tool for certain aspects of writing improvement, cannot replace the intricate work carried out by a human Virtual Assistant who is doing developmental and line editing.
+Grammarly and human Virtual Assistants can work together.
 The nuanced, subjective nature of editing tasks and the lack of effective communication and iterative refinement place Grammarly outside the realm of a comprehensive editorial substitute.
-Understanding the distinctions between editing stages and Grammarly's capabilities emphasizes the continued necessity of human editors in the evolving landscape of writing assistance tools.
+Understanding the distinctions between editing stages and Grammarly's capabilities emphasizes the continued necessity of human editors.